 If you own the copyright to your book, select that option.
 If you want to place it in the public domain, chose that option.
 There is more detail about understanding rights in Amazon.
 Just click the option to read that if it concerns you.

 Think of the keywords people would use when searching for topics related to your book.
 You can enter up to seven keywords.
-This will help people find your book when searching on Amazon.
+That will help people find your book when searching on Amazon.

 Keywords you might consider using: